H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

 psychologically sensitive will automatically pull relevant guidance into evaluation and generation modules; in the current deployment, this routing is **partially heuristic** — topic classifiers and surface-cue detectors are present but not fully documented, and routing is not wired into every `ultimatechat` call (Chapter 23).
+This ensures that higher-stakes content can be treated differently without over-claiming diagnostic ability.

 **Style and strategy adjustments.** In the current deployment, when `jarvis-psychology-services` returns a `psychological_assessment`, it provides `emotional_support` and `wellbeing_recommendations` fields that can be used to tune response tone, sequencing, and confidence level — particularly for high-stakes areas involving stress, grief, or crisis.
-The design intends that detected cues of distress or crisis will trigger psychologically tuned response templates; in the current deployment, this triggering is partially heuristic.
+The design intends that detected cues of distress or crisis will trigger psychologically tuned response templates; in the current deployment, this triggering is partially heuristic, and responses are required to avoid diagnostic language or prescriptive treatment plans.

-**Content filters and safety gates.** In the current deployment, the primary live gate is the BBB at port **8016**: `EthicalFilter`, `SpiritualFilter`, `SafetyMonitor`, and `ThreatDetection` screen all inputs and outputs for problematic patterns. `TruthValidator` specifically checks for anthropomorphic overclaiming and identity confusion on every response.
+**Content filters and safety gates.** In the current deployment, the primary live gate is the BBB at port **8016**: `EthicalFilter`, `SpiritualFilter`, `SafetyMonitor`, and `ThreatDetection` screen all inputs and outputs for problematic patterns, including self-harm instructions, suicidality, or encouragement of harmful behavior. `TruthValidator` specifically checks for anthropomorphic overclaiming and identity confusion on every response.
 These mechanisms are active on every `/chat` call regardless of whether the explicit psychological track is invoked.